X4BNet/x4b-status/content/issues/2022-04-05-equnix-ix-singapore.md

   - SGP1
 severity: disrupted
 ---
+**Update** We have made adjustments temporarily reducing the traffic going to SG but preventing route over-reach.
+We await the IX fix.

+**Update** we are awaiting upstream response on this matter

 We are aware of some (HE) traffic on the Premium Line from around the world arriving in Signapore.
 This appears to be due to a BGP bug in Equinix IX (Singapore).
 We are working with our upstreams on it.

-**Update** we are awaiting upstream response on this matter